mbravenboer/sdf/README.md

 - https://github.com/cwi-swat/meta-environment
 - https://github.com/cwi-swat/rscript-meta/

+You can find the revision history in these repositories.
 The main changes so far are a simplified build system (removing autotools) and updates for modern C compilers.

 The SGLR C implementation was abandoned because the main developers and users moved to Java-based systems, which you may prefer to explore: